trevnorris/cbuffer/README.md

 The end goal of this project is to implement the entire JavaScript `Array.prototype`, and some additional utility methods, as a circular buffer.

+Note: This is called a circular buffer because of what this library accomplishes, but is implemented as an Array.
+This may be confusing for Node users, which may want to use a true Buffer.

 As JavaScript is used for more and more computationally intensive tasks, it's important to reduce execution and garbage collection time.
 By using a circular buffer instead of a native array less extraneous data bits are generated that will need to be cleaned up later.
 So use of this library is